This examination is being given to fill vacancies in the

 exam is a multiple choice format.
 If the written exam is administered

-a structured interview process that will assess the candidate’s education,
+interview process that will assess the candidate’s education, training, and

-training, and experience and may include a practical exercise.
-The
+experience and may include a practical exercise.
+The oral exam

-oral exam selection process is not a hiring interview.
-A panel of
+selection process is not a hiring interview.
+A panel of up to four

-up to four people will determine the candidate’s score and rank for placement
+people will determine the candidate’s score and rank for placement on the

-on the eligible list.
-Top candidates from the eligible list are referred
+eligible list.
+Top candidates from the eligible list are referred for

 100% of the overall score.
 Candidates must achieve a minimum rating of